ochocast/ochocast/localKeycloak/README.md

 1. In the Keycloak admin console, select your new realm from the dropdown menu.
 2. Click on the "Clients" tab and then click on the "Create" button.
 3. Give your new client a name (e.g. "nest-back").
-4. Enable Client Auth
+4. Enable Client Auth.
 5. Under "Authorization Enabled", select "On".
 6. Under "Flow ", select "Implicit Flow" and set to "off" Standard flow.
-7. Under "Root URL", add `http://localhost:3001`.
+7. Under "Root URL" and "Home URL", add `http://localhost:3001`.
 8. Click on the "Save" button to save your changes.
 9. Click on the "Credentials" tab of the client, copy the secret and paste it in yout .env file under "AUTH_SECRET" of the backend.